SkyFips/vba/README.md

-# vba-excel
+# vba
-vba modules/classes/forms possible to share between excel workbooks
+contains specific projects, which can be shared between workbooks